 In 1934, the 980-foot-long, east-west section of the west breakwater was removed, and a 852-foot, rubble-mound, lakeward extension of the west breakwater was built.
 As a result, the 1920 cement lighthouse was blasted from its bedrock grip on the breakwater using dynamite and replaced by a new, sleek tower costing $70,000.
 The square, steel tower stands sixty feet tall, and its light and fog signal, which were originally operated by electric power transmitted through a submarine cable, were commissioned on April 1, 1936.

 Upon completion, the 11,000-candlepower light source atop the shaft produced a beam that could be seen seventeen miles out into Lake Erie.
-The tower also housed a fog horn that would blast air through a 3.5 inch pipe and metal vibrator.
+The tower also housed a fog horn that would blast air through a 3.5-inch pipe and metal vibrator.
 The resulting sound could be heard from about fifteen miles.
 In its early years, the lighthouse was controlled remotely from a shore house by a keeper and two assistants.
 As ice prohibited travel on the lakes during the winter, the light was inactive from December 25 to March 1.
 During this break, the keepers would alternate taking vacations.

 Originally painted white, the tower was later given a horizontal black band as a daymark.
-The lantern room from the original lighthouse was used atop the modern tower until 1972, when the light was automated and a modern beacon replaced the lantern room.
+The lantern room from the prior lighthouse was used atop the modern tower until 1972, when the light was automated and a modern beacon replaced the lantern room.
 Today, the tower produces alternating red and white flashes with a five second period.

 A secondary light has been placed on the east breakwater as seen in the photograph to the left.
 This beacon displays a green light.

-Pizzi Cafe commissioned local artist William E. Dalton to research and paint the various Conneaut Lighthouses that have graced the harbor through the years.
-These paintings now grace the walls of this popular cafe and help preserve the little-known history of the early lights.
+Pizzi Café commissioned local artist William E. Dalton to research and paint the various Conneaut Lighthouses that have graced the harbor through the years.
+These paintings now grace the walls of this popular café and help preserve the little-known history of the early lights.

-Zaremba visited the Conneaut Lighthouse during the spring of 2009, and when he was unable to find a boat to take him out to his light, he waded across the harbor, scaled the detached breakwater, and walked out to the tower.
-Calling the acquisition of the lighthouse “a fun, interesting opportunity,” Zaremba planned to open the structure to guided tours and believed that some day he might even offer overnight stays in the lighthouse, whose first and second floors are the size of an average living room.
+Zaremba visited Conneaut Lighthouse during the spring of 2009, and when he was unable to find a boat to take him out to his light, he waded across the harbor, scaled the detached breakwater, and walked out to the tower.
+Calling the acquisition of the lighthouse “a fun, interesting opportunity,” Zaremba planned to open the structure to guided tours and believed that someday he might even offer overnight stays in the lighthouse, whose first and second floors are the size of an average living room.

 When Zaremba did not pursue a lease from Ohio for the bottomlands on which the tower stands, the lighthouse reverted to the General Services Administration.
-A new auction was scheduled for October 2009, but it was called of at the last minute and rescheduled for “spring 2010 or later.”
+A new auction was scheduled for October 2009, but it was called off at the last minute and rescheduled for “spring 2010 or later.”

 On June 1, 2011, the second auction opened for Conneaut West Breakwater Lighthouse.
 Six bidders participated in the auction, which concluded on July 31 with a winning bid of $46,000.
-Jerry Killilea Jr., a businessman, UPS driver and part-time farmer from Orient, Ohio was the winning bidder and plans to use the lighthouse as a retreat for his large extended family.
+Jerry Killilea Jr., a businessman, UPS driver, and part-time farmer from Orient, Ohio was the winning bidder and planned to use the lighthouse as a retreat for his large extended family.
 Killilea had to purchase a $1 million general liability insurance policy to obtain an Army Corps of Engineers lease for the breakwater upon which the light is constructed.